tssm/nvim-reflex/README.md

 Also when you edit a file in a directory that doesn't exists it will ask you if you want to create that directory.

+# Public functions

+The commands are implemented on top of three public functions:

+* `delete-buffer-and-file`: Takes the name of the file/buffer to delete.
+* `move` and `rename`: Takes the name of the original file and its new location.

 [bbye]: https://github.com/moll/vim-bbye
 [trash]: http://hasseg.org/trash/